How can COMMONTARY generate revenue?

-- COMMONTARY's platform allows for commercial or sponsored breaks within audio streams
+- The COMMONTARY technology allows for commercial or sponsored breaks within audio streams

 What about licensing and rights fees for the original video?

-As long as audio content from the originating video is not being rebroadcast in an alternate audio stream, there are no legal ramifications for using COMMONTARY to deliver content.
-In fact, the alternate audio is itself protected by the 1st Amendment as opinion-based free speech.
-This content is essentially no different than Twitter commentary, except that it's delivered over audio that is synced with a user's video feed.
+As long as audio content from the originating video is not being rebroadcast in an alternate audio stream, there are no legal ramifications for using the COMMONTARY technology to deliver content.
+In fact, any alternate audio is itself protected by the 1st Amendment as opinion-based free speech.
+This content is essentially no different than live Tweets, except that it's delivered over audio that is synced with a user's video feed.

 How does a listener find alternative audio commentary?

-- The user is steered to a media outlet's app, website, social media channel, or destination where the audio content is cataloged, searchable, and served.
+- The user is steered to a media outlet's app, website, social media channel, or destination where the technology is served and audio content is cataloged, searchable, and served.

-- A "Shazam"-style listening function whereby alternate audio options are delivered automatically is in development.
+- A listening function whereby alternate audio options are delivered automatically is on the product roadmap.